camarman/GTRPy/demos/demo_1.md

 > Note 1: For some reason, `beta` and `gamma` letters do not work in GTRPy.
 If your calculations involve those letters, please convert them to another letter.
 >
-> Note 2: You do not need to put `\` in front of the greek letters, as it's done in the LaTeX.
+> Note 2: You do not need to put `\` in front of the greek letters in GTRPy, as it's done in the LaTeX.